-- a.
+a.
 Definition.
-The student/recipient is receiving rehabilitation in a substance abuse program. - b.
-Certification Requirements.
-The student/recipient must submit: - i. a completed exception request form, the reason for the rehabilitation, the necessity of withdrawing, dropping hours, etc., the semester(s) involved, and any other information or documents that may be relevant to student's request; and - ii. a written statement from a qualified professional or from the director of a substance abuse rehabilitation facility confirming the student's rehabilitation and the beginning and ending dates of the rehabilitation. - c.
+The student/recipient is receiving rehabilitation in a substance abuse program.

+i. a completed exception request form, the reason for the rehabilitation, the necessity of withdrawing, dropping hours, etc., the semester(s) involved, and any other information or documents that may be relevant to student's request; and ii. a written statement from a qualified professional or from the director of a substance abuse rehabilitation facility confirming the student's rehabilitation and the beginning and ending dates of the rehabilitation.

+c.
 Maximum length of exception-up to two consecutive semesters (three consecutive quarters).
 This exception shall be available to a student only one time.